satabdichakraborty/amplify-gen2-react-helper-tool/CSV_UPLOAD_GUIDE.md

 - **Missing Required Headers**: Make sure your CSV includes all required columns
 - **Invalid QuestionId**: QuestionId must be a valid integer
-- **Invalid CreatedDate Format**: CreatedDate must be in YYYY-MM-DD format
 - **Invalid Key Format**: Key must be a single character (A-H)

 ## Tips for Successful Uploads